-Prison is represented as a positive part of Raskolnikov's process.
+But, here's the thing: prison is represented as a positive part of Raskolnikov's process.
 Even before he turns himself in to the police, he doesn't seem afraid of prison and looks at going as a kind of relief.
 Sonia seems actually eager to follow him there.
-(Though she was probably just happy to get out of St. Petersburg.)
+(Though she was probably just happy to get out of St. Petersburg, to be fair.)

-So he gets sick and is admitted to the prison hospital.
-This is the first time he's been in a place that's only purpose is to heal the sick.
+So, he gets sick and is admitted to the prison hospital.
+This is the first time he's been in a place that's only purpose is to heal the sick (revolutionary, eh?).
 When he gets sick before, he has a doctor, but the place of healing is the same awful room that made him sick in the first place.

-This is the first dream which actually releases his tension, his anxiety over what he had done.
-In the world of the dream he sees his own fanatical clinging to an idea reflected gruesomely and, thereby, made clear.
+This is the first dream that actually releases his tension, his anxiety over what he has done.
+In the world of the dream, he sees his own fanatical clinging to an idea reflected gruesomely and, thereby, made clear.